The Best Sledding Hills in Westchester for Kids

 315 Mamaroneck Road

 290 East Grassy Sprain Road

-Three County parks are listed as official sledding destinations on the County's website.
+Three County parks are listed as official sledding destinations on the Westchester County Park's website.
 Unless noted, hours are daily from 8am to dusk.

 Lasdon Park & Arboretum – Somers

 Route 35 and 121 South

 Parking fees are collected on winter weekends; parking fees are $5 with a park pass and $10 without one.

 Davenport Park – New Rochelle

 This local park offers a two-tiered run, plus spectacular views of the Long Island Sound.

 Downing Park – Yorktown Heights